JK and Joel: As presenters

 In February 2007 the two men became presenters of the award-winning CBBC show Hider in the House, where a celebrity has to be hidden in a house, without one parent finding out.
 The show ran for 4 series and was the channel's most watched show.

-Also in February 2007, JK and Joel appeared on Virgin Media TV channel 999, 'Virgin iD' introducing the new features of the cable service.
+Also in February 2007, JK and Joel appeared on Virgin Media TV channel 999, 'Virgin iD', introducing the new features of the cable service.

 On 7 July 2007, JK and Joel launched on ITV with their new show music quiz show Sing It Back: Lyric Champion.

 Between 2008 and 2009, the pair presented series 2 and 3 of Escape from Scorpion Island on ABC in Australia and the BBC in the United Kingdom.

 They hosted the first series of My Camp Rock on the Disney Channel in the UK and Ireland in 2009.

 Their TV show Remote Control Star launched on BBC in early 2011.

 From November 2011, the duo started presenting for Flirt!TV on Tour – a weekly mini series following different nights out at universities around the country.

-They have also hosted programmes for BBC Three, Pure Soap, and Men & Motors.
-JK and Joel have presented: "Playboyz", a fast-moving gadget series for Granada Men and Motors and "Motor Maniacs", a series dedicated to men obsessed with bikes and cars.
+They have also hosted programmes for BBC Three and Men & Motors.
+JK and Joel have presented Playboyz, a fast-moving gadget series for Granada Men and Motors, and Motor Maniacs, a series dedicated to men obsessed with bikes and cars.

-They have been the hosts of "Pure Soap" on BBC Three, a daily 30-minute live show looking at all things to do with soap operas.
+They have been the hosts of Pure Soap on BBC Three, a daily 30-minute live show looking at all things to do with soap operas.

 As contestants

 Ross distinguished himself by winning Channel 5's 2005 Britain's Worst Celebrity Driver competition on 25 September 2005, despite the best efforts of JK, his co-driver.

 In January 2006, the duo won a "celebrity pairings" edition of The Weakest Link, raising £12,900 for the Five Stars Scanner Appeal, a children's charity they had supported while working in Manchester.

 In March 2006 JK took part in Channel 4's final series of The Games coming in third place for the men.

-On 12 June 2012, the double act appeared on CBBC's 'Hacker Time', as guests.
+In 2011, the double act appeared as guests on CBBC's 'Hacker Time'.